AK TOOLS Frequently Asked Questions

 -

-- "Made in Vietnam"
+- "Made in Vietnam" - normally found on the 5.0ah battery.

 Can I charge my Genuine Makita 18V battery using a generic charger?